Change Your Physical World, Change Your Life (With a $26 DIY Giant Whiteboard Tutorial)

 Maintenance tips:

 We’ve used Expo dry erase markers on our board, and they wipe off cleanly (with an old, clean sock)–except for the green.
 The green leaves faint tracks, which I’ve been removing with baby wipes and a hint of rubbing alcohol.
-We also tried the washable dry erase markers, which I do not recommend because they do not erase cleanly.
+We also tried the washable dry erase markers, which I do not recommend because they don’t erase cleanly.

 Pin It